Daniel Casper: Men's

 Having had their most successful season to date, Team Casper continued their momentum into the 2023–24 season, finishing runner-up at their first event.
 A month later, at the US Open of Curling, they defeated Team Dropkin to claim their first tour title of the season.
 They also won the St. Paul Cash Spiel in October, defeating Rich Ruohonen in the event final.
 The following week, Team Casper competed in their first Grand Slam of Curling event, which they qualified for with the points they accumulated throughout the past season.
 Playing in the Tier 2 event of the 2023 Tour Challenge, the team finished 2–2 through the round robin, however, earned a playoff berth with a strong last stone draw total.
 Qualifying as the eighth seeds, Team Casper upset both Jeong Byeong-jin and Mike McEwen in the quarterfinal and semifinal rounds to advance to the final against Yusuke Morozumi.
 There, the team shot a high 88%, securing a 6–2 victory over the Japanese and a spot in the 2024 Canadian Open in January.
 Back on tour, the Casper rink went undefeated at the Curl Mesabi Classic until the final where they were stopped by Tanner Horgan.
 In the new year, they competed in their first Tier 1 Slam, the 2024 Canadian Open where they finished with a 1–3 record.
 In their lone win, they beat Kevin Koe's Alberta rink in a 9–8 game.
 The team ended the season at the 2024 United States Men's Curling Championship where they qualified for the playoffs with a 4–3 record.
 After defeating Wesley Wendling in the 3 vs. 4 game, they lost to the John Shuster rink 7–5 in the semifinal.
-Also during the season, Casper teamed up with Vicky Persinger to reach the quarterfinals of the 2024 United States Mixed Doubles Curling Championship where they were eliminated by Shuster and Aileen Geving.
 At the end of the season, Chase Sinnett and Team Casper announced they would be parting ways, with Aidan Oldenburg joining as their new lead.